Depok: Languages

 Map of the distribution of Sundanese language in Depok.

 In Depok there are areas where the majority of the people speak Sundanese language, namely Leuwinanggung, Cimpaeun, and Cilangkap urban villages (kelurahan) in Tapos district.
 There are also several other districts whose people speak Sundanese language, as in Cimanggis and Cilodong.
 However, overall, Betawi language is the regional language most widely used in Depok, namely the Betawi Ora dialect or locally known as bahasa Depok (lit. 'language of Depok').
 Then, because of the large number of immigrants from all over Indonesia, the lingua franca used is Indonesian language.

 Facilities

-Shopping and dining
+Commerce

 Depok has a growing eclectic collection of malls and traditional markets.
 Older malls or other notable shopping centers include D'mall Depok, Ciplaz Depok, and SixtyOne Building, and ITC Depok.
 Depok has many local restaurants and has wide presence of international chains.

-Modern-day landmarks that were once known as Depok's primary shopping centers include Ramanda (now an auto shop plus education centre), Hero Supermarket (now Index Home Furnishings) etc.

 There are many shopping centers in Depok, such as: